seqweb/seqweb/docs/polyglot_pipeline.md

 ---

-## 📘 Architectural Principles
+## Architectural Principles

 - **Destructurable box interface** — Functions only bind what they need.
-- **Non-destructive box mutation** — Modules are encouraged to preserve and extend the box, not replace it.
+- **Non-destructive box mutation** — Modules are encouraged to preserve and extend the passing box, not replace it.
 - **Interop via wrappers, speed via direct calls** — Same-language modules can call each other directly, avoiding shell overhead.
 - **Soft schema contracts** — Boxes have loose structure; modules declare required keys but tolerate unknown ones.
 - **Composable orchestration** — Pipelines can be expressed as ordered lists of stage functions or shell commands.